raypeng/DGBDT/index.md

 #### Approach

-As mentioned previously parallelizing across tree nodes likely leads to the problem of an imbalanced workload with a static partitioning or too much overhead with a dynamic partitioning.
-So instead we decided to parallelize the decision tree training algorithm within a single tree node, specifically for the two expensive areas as mentioned previously:
+As mentioned previously, parallelizing across tree nodes suffers from the problem of an imbalanced workload.
+Instead, we decided to parallelize the decision tree training algorithm within a single tree node, specifically for the two expensive areas as mentioned previously: